Lifestyle to Support Mental Health

 Physical Activity

 Physical activity impacts mental health.
-Exercise has consistently shown to effectivly reduce symptoms of depression and maintain well-being both as a primary treatment and in conjunction with medication or therapy.
+Exercise has consistently been shown to effectively reduce symptoms of depression and maintain well-being both as a primary treatment and in conjunction with medication or therapy.
 There is also evidence that exercise benefits individuals with posttraumatic stress disorder (PTSD), anxiety, and attention-deficit/hyperactivity disorder (ADHD).

 Physical activity may also help prevent cognitive decline in older adults.
 More broadly, regular exercise positively impacts cognitive function and increases neuroplasticity (the brain’s ability to change) which can enhance learning and adaptation.
 Physical activity can take many forms—walking, running, fitness classes, organized sports, etc. Much of the research has focused on the benefits of aerobic exercise and resistance training, such as weight training.